-On August 9, 2023, the Company completed a private placement transaction (the Private Placement), pursuant to which we sold an aggregate of 37,065,647 shares of the Company's common stock, par value \$0.001 per share, and 37,065,647 warrants to purchase up to 37,065,647 shares of common stock (the Warrants) to certain institutional investors and existing shareholders (the Purchasers).
+On August 9, 2023, the Company completed a private placement transaction (the "Private Placement"), pursuant to which we sold an aggregate of 37,065,647 shares of the Company's common stock, par value \$0.001 per share, and 37,065,647 warrants to purchase up to 37,065,647 shares of common stock (the "Warrants") to certain institutional investors and existing shareholders (the "Purchasers").
 Each Purchaser's Warrant is exercisable for a number of shares of common stock equal to one hundred percent of the aggregate number of shares of common stock purchased by such Purchaser.
-The purchase price per share of common stock and Warrant was \$2.025 (the Purchase Price).
+The purchase price per share of common stock and Warrant was \$2.025 (the "Purchase Price").
 The Company received net proceeds from the Private Placement, after deducting \$3.2 million in underwriting discounts and commissions and other offering costs, of \$71.9 million.
-Refer to Note 2, "Summary of Significant Accounting Policies," and Note 10, "Stockholders' Equity" in the accompanying notes to our consolidated financial statements for the years ended December 31, 2023 and 2022 for additional information on the Private Placement.
+Refer to Note 11, "Stockholders' Equity" in this Annual Report on Form 10-K for additional detail on the Private Placement.